Koyfin vs Seeking Alpha Premium: Data Terminal or Research Library?

 Seeking Alpha Premium’s Strengths

 Unmatched research volume.
-5,000+ articles per month from 18,000+ analysts covering 8,000-10,000 tickers per quarter.
-For any stock you’re considering, there are likely multiple recent bull and bear cases to read.
-This diversity of opinion is unique.
+5,000+ articles a month from 18,000+ authors covering 8,000–10,000 tickers a quarter.
+For any name you are considering, there are usually recent bull and bear cases.
+That diversity is unique at this price.

 Seeking Alpha Premium’s Limitations

-Best for: Research-oriented investors who want diverse expert perspectives and quantitative validation before making decisions.
+Best for: Research-oriented investors who want diverse written theses and a quantitative check before they act.

 Try Seeking Alpha Premium — Start with 7-Day Free Trial